jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 And many other value-adds that made the T8 the _DoorDash T8_.
 But ultimately a springboard from which to jump is what had them Dash through the Door (😁) in the first place, and I'm immeasurably proud of what I and my team achieved as the first major project of a new brand.

-I really quite enjoy talking about product development and the projects I've brought to market over the last half-decade, so if you, dear reader, have questions or would like to generally chat about anything you've read above, feel free to [get in touch](/contact/).